dext0s/cc-project-steganography-telegram-bot/README.md

 A Python-based Telegram bot to execute steganography technics and analysis from a smartphone.

 ## Milestone 0.
-Problem description, git and GitHub setup.
+Problem description, git and GitHub setup

 You can find all documentation related to this milestone [here](milestone-docu/0-milestone/).